Name: Secret Society of Millionaires by Jason Alton.

 Here is how you know this is the case (before buying):

 Now here’s why this is important and even risky:

-The MOBE program teaches online business and making money online.
+The MOBE program teaches online business and making money online (get started legitimately here, not through MOBE).
 They provide different level packages within their program, each ranging from $49, to some that are monthly memberships to other programs within that network and there’s even packages which reach all the way up to $29,997+ (yes that is a 5 figure cost I just listed…).

 Here is proof:

 Now to be fair, while this is one of the more expensive packages, there’s a wide range of them.
 In fact, since I last looked, they seem to have added more “micro priced” training guides, each with their own price and talking about different subjects, such as stock market tips.

 But that’s not the point, and it’s straying away from the main review and what I want to get across: